syncfusion-content/xamarin-docs/Xamarin/SfListView/MVVM.md

 {% endhighlight %}
 {% endtabs %}

-## Event to Command
+## Event to command

-ListView events can be converted into commands using [Behaviors](https://developer.xamarin.com/guides/xamarin-forms/behaviors/).
-To achieve this, you need to create a command in your ViewModel class and associate that command to that event of ListView using `Behaviors` as like below.
+The ListView event can be converted into commands using [Behaviors](https://developer.xamarin.com/guides/xamarin-forms/behaviors/).
+To achieve this, create a command in the ViewModel class and associate it to the ListView event using `Behaviors`.

 {% tabs %}
 {% highlight xaml %}